Ashok0/EnderalVREssentials/README.md

 [**Embers XD v2.2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
 - Use "Vanilla Flames" as vanilla flames look better in VR.
 - Delete ESP files.
+- If using "Animated Forge Water", Embers must be patched manually using Nifskope.
+Open .nif files in \mods\Animated Forge Water\meshes\furniture\ and \mods\Embers XD\meshes\furniture\.
+Navigate the following "Values", BlacksmithForgeMarker.nif > BlacksmithForgeMarker > BlacksmithForge01 > Fire > OrderedRenderingNode > WATER.
+Right click WATER in the Animated Forge files and select Block > Copy Branch.
+Right click WATER in the Embers XD files and select Block > Copy Branch.
+Then right click BSORderedNode in the Embers XD files and hit Block > Paste Branch > Yes and then press SAVE and OK.

 [**HLP Night Sky High v2.07**](https://www.nexusmods.com/skyrimspecialedition/mods/8752): HLP Night Sky offers a tasteful, realistic, and lore-friendly replacement of the night sky textures (stars, constellations, and the milky way.